 -Laura Gallagher, MSN, RN, ACNS-BC, CEN is President of the South Carolina Emergency Nurse Association State Council

 School nursing is considered a specialty field of nursing.
-As such, we do not recommend anyone work as a school nurse until they have at least 3 years of experience in the field.
+As such, we do not recommend anyone work as a school nurse until they have at least three years of experience in the field.
 School nurses must be prepared to function independently, have excellent assessment skills, organizational skills, and be good communicators.
 These skills are acquired over time with job experience – not in nursing school.

 School nursing is a wonderful career for those who like practicing independently and the excitement of never knowing what will walk through the office door.
 People interested in going into school nursing should get as much experience as possible with pediatrics, community health, and emergency care.
 Any registered nurse may apply to work in a school.
 In Illinois, a nurse must also have school nurse certification to work with special education evaluations, an important function of school nursing.
-School nurse certification programs are graduate level programs, so a BS degree is required for entry.
+School nurse certification programs are graduate level programs, so a BSN is required for entry.
 In general, I would encourage people interested in pursuing a career in nursing to do some work/volunteer work in a hospital to see what this profession is about.

 With the trend towards only hiring BSNs, individuals going into nursing should give serious consideration to attending programs that lead them towards a BSN.
-These can be 2-year programs that have an agreement with a local university to continue on to get their BSN or starting at a 4-year college.
+These can be two-year programs that have an agreement with a local university to continue on to get their BSN or starting at a four-year college.
 For nursing students/recent graduates wanting to explore some of the many diverse settings where nurses work, I encourage arranging to spend a day shadowing a nurse in a setting they might be interested in.